 The company holiday party, an event that often elicits feelings of embarrassment or dread—and at least a tepid appreciation for a free meal.
 The same can be said for office meetings: free donuts and coffee served with a side of arguments or complaints.

-Is it any wonder that virtual meetings are quickly replacing traditional face-to-face meetings?
+Is it any wonder that virtual communication and meetings are quickly replacing traditional face-to-face communications?
 No more conference room conflicts, or complaints about cold coffee, or demonstrative interruptions from late arrivers — not to mention the cost savings.

 Born to Bond, Even at Work